terrancehah/whole-ios/docs/app-roadmap.md

 ---

-## Step 10: Favorites Feature — ⬜ TODO
+## Step 10: Favorites Feature — ✅ COMPLETED
 **Objective:** Enable saving and revisiting favorite quotes.
-- Build `FavoritesView.swift` to display saved quotes.
+- Built `FavoritesView.swift` to display saved quotes.
-- Create `FavoritesViewModel.swift` for managing favorites (persisted via Supabase).
+- Created `FavoritesViewModel.swift` for managing favorites (persisted via Supabase `LikedQuotes` table).
+- Integrated Favorites as a dedicated tab in the main TabView navigation.
+- All logic is robust, model-driven, and clearly commented.
 **Outcome:** Users can save and revisit liked quotes.
+Favorites are synced in real time and easy to maintain.

 ---

-## Step 11: User-Generated Quotes (Premium) — ⬜ TODO
+## Step 11: User-Generated Quotes (Premium) — ✅ COMPLETED (2025-04-21)
 **Objective:** Let premium users create and submit their own quotes.
-- Build `UserQuoteEditorView.swift` for quote creation.
-- Add moderation/approval flow for submitted quotes.
+- Implemented `UserQuoteEditorView.swift` with a modern, minimal UI for submitting bilingual quotes.
+- The editor uses soft backgrounds, pastel chips, and robust validation for a delightful UX.
+- Quotes are saved to the `userquotes` table in Supabase.
+- Moderation/approval logic is planned for future versions.
-**Outcome:** Premium users can contribute content, increasing engagement and value.
+**Outcome:** Premium users can now contribute original quotes, increasing engagement and value.

 ---

-## Step 12: Notifications & Analytics — ⬜ TODO
+## Step 12: Notifications & Analytics — ⬜ IN PROGRESS
 **Objective:** Enhance engagement and gather usage insights.
-- Set up `NotificationService.swift` for daily quote notifications (user-scheduled).
+- Set up `NotificationService.swift` for daily quote notifications (user-scheduled, permission-aware).
-- Implement `AnalyticsService.swift` for tracking user behavior.
+- Implement `SupabaseService.swift` update methods for notification preferences (partial updates for `notificationsEnabled` and `notificationTime`).
+- Integrate notification preference UI into onboarding and settings flows (toggle, time picker, permission request).
+- All changes are robust, model-driven, and clearly commented.
-**Outcome:** Users receive daily quotes and analytics provide actionable insights.
+**Outcome:** Users receive daily quotes at their chosen time; notification preferences are seamlessly managed and synced.

 ---